How to calculate interest on a car loan

 Save up before you buy

-If you have some cash of your own, you can use that as a down payment on your vehicle, lowering your monthly payment and interest costs.
-A larger down payment can be more cost-effective than a long loan term because you will have a smaller principal and pay less interest over time.
+If you have some cash of your own, you can use that as a down payment on your vehicle.
+Experts tend to recommend at least 20 percent down.
+A larger down payment can lower your monthly payment and interest costs.
+It can also be more cost-effective than a long loan term because you will have a smaller principal and pay less interest over time.

 Calculating the interest on a car loan can be done with the help of a calculator, by hand or through a lender.
-Taking the time to do this math before choosing the loan to make your dream car a reality can help you make the right decision and minimize the risk of financial issues in the future.
+Taking the time to do this math before choosing the loan to make your dream car a reality can help you make the right decision and know exactly how much you’ll spend each month.

 You may also like